wp-plugins/offset-printing-calculator/readme.txt

 = Translations =

 Thank you all guys, who submitted translations to your language.
-The plugin is currently available in following languages:
+CodeColorer is currently available in following languages:

 * English
 * Romanian